Negombo sunset

 There was little else to do without taking a tuk-tuk back into town, and that suited me just fine.
 I whiled away my days reading, snoozing in the hammock, and trying to digest the enormous meals coming out of the guesthouse kitchen.

 I stayed at Lonely Beach Resort, where I passed on the ocean view and picked up one of the cheaper fan rooms for 2800 LKR (~$21) per night.
-It may have overlooked a nearby swamp, but it was clean and spacious, had a large balcony and there was always enough breeze to deter the bugs and keep me cool.
+It overlooked a nearby swamp instead, but it was clean and spacious, had a large balcony and there was always enough breeze to deter the bugs and keep me cool.

 Negombo